Courses open (spaces):

 Dr Philipp Wassler is a lecturer in the Department of Tourism and Hospitality.
 Philipp spent more than seven years studying and working in East and Southeast Asia, specializing on cultural studies, host-guest relations and tourist experience.
 He has taught in Hong Kong, Vietnam, Macau and Italy and has worked on several research projects in Europe, Australia, Asia and America.

 Dr Daisy Fan is a Lecturer in tourism and hospitality with her research interests in consumer behaviour, tourist-host interaction, travel motivation and Chinese market studies.
 She is a Ph.D. graduate of the Hong Kong Polytechnic University and worked in a hotel consulting and management company in Hong Kong prior to her study.

-Friday 22 March - Afternoon - Managing hospitality food waste
+Friday 22 March - Afternoon - Managing hospitality food waste (sales closed)

 13:30-16:30: Managing hospitality food waste: an overview of opportunities and challenges delivered by Slava Filimonau

 Integrate sustainability principles/environmental management practices in tourism and hospitality operations.

 This course aims to highlight the opportunities associated with integrating the principles of sustainability in tourism and hospitality business operations.
 Drawing on examples of UK and international business ventures, it will demonstrate how environmental management practices can be beneficial in medium and long-term, thus calling for their more active uptake by the UK tourism and hospitality industry.

 - How to reduce operational costs and enhance business reputation

 - An overview of opportunities for managerial interventions designed to improve environmental sustainability of (tourism and hospitality) business operations